8 Non-Touristy Things to Do in NYC

 I bought a high-end skirt for $20.

-If you like to shop, I’d do it instead of in Times Square – where you’re bound to run into utter chaos by three in the afternoon.
+If you like to shop, I’d do it in lower Manhattan instead of in Times Square – where you’re bound to run into utter chaos at all hours of the day, making your shopping spree more claustrophobic than relaxing or therapeutic.

 Central Park is huge.

-The furthest I’ve ever gone in is to Bethesda fountain… which isn’t even that far in.
+The furthest I’ve ever gone in is to Bethesda Fountain… which isn’t even that far into Central Park.

 Bethesda Fountain inside Central Park; March 2018